RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 --> For cleaner code, name `srat` the object and not `orga5d_QCPass`

 --> The automatic annotation fail in my case, not super informative; but could be , more info [here](https://bioconductor.org/books/3.12/SingleRBook/)!!

+--> Hard to decipher what are cluster 4 and 5 !
+No clear pattern when looking at QC metrics...

 # 50 days organoids analysis